competitive benchmarking

 Once you have reliable data with consistent metrics, competitive benchmarking allows you to:

 If it’s working for the competition, there’s a good chance it will work for you.
 Using competitive benchmarking data, you can skip the costly trial and error and shortcut to what’s proven to be most effective.
-For example, if your competitors are having the highest campaign success working with micro-influencers, you can adjust your own influencer marketing strategy accordingly.
+For example, if your competitors are having the highest campaign success working with Micro-Influencers, you can adjust your own influencer marketing strategy accordingly.
 In the same way, you can see what’s not working for the competition and avoid it.

 Strategize